 There are over 5600 residential parcels in Area 3.
-Improved residential improvements comprise almost 5500 parcels, of which 29 are manufactured homes.
-There are a total 70 Townhome parcels of which 32 are located within the plat described as Cedar Heights Townhomes built in 2006.
-For the entire population, the typical house is grade 7 in quality, has 1350 square feet of above grade living area, 1560 square feet total living area, is in Average Condition and built in the late 1940's and 1950's.
-Grade 7 homes comprise about 61% of the total site built improved population.
-Grades 6 thru 8 comprise nearly 98% of the improved population.
+Improved residential improvements comprise almost 5500 parcels, of which 24 are manufactured homes.
+There are a total of 76 Townhome parcels of which 32 are located within the plat described as Cedar Heights Townhomes built in 2006.
+For the entire population, the typical house is grade 7 in quality, has 1390 square feet of above grade living area, 1650 square feet total living area, is in Average Condition and built in the late 1940's and 1950's.
+Grade 7 homes comprise of approximately 58% of the total site built improved population.
+Grades 6 thru 8 comprise nearly 94% of the improved population.
 View properties are not typical in area 3 and it is relatively free of documented environmental sensitive area issues.